 Anders Opedal, CEO and President of Equinor

-Companies that join OGMP 2.0 commit to the OGMP 2.0 framework - the new gold standard reporting framework that will improve the reporting accuracy and transparency of anthropogenic methane
+Companies that join the OGMP 2.0 commit to the OGMP 2.0 Framework - the new gold standard reporting framework that improves the accuracy and transparency of methane emissions reporting from the oil and gas sector.